 7. The Coroner may also make a document available for inspection at a particular time and place although the coroners own notes are no longer disclosable and cannot be inspected.

 8. The inquest itself may provide useful information, and your report on the inquest should particularly note the demeanour of witnesses giving evidence.

 9. Inspectors should liaise with other enforcing authorities, such as the police, if they have an involvement in the investigation.
 All parties can then determine how best to perform their respective roles within the investigation, as well as how evidence is to be identified and preserved.

 10. The police have a wider range of resources available to them, such as forensic specialists and vehicle inspectors.
 Consequently they may be able to assist HSE in the preservation and collection of evidence in a large investigation.

 11. It is vital to establish early a clearly defined working relationship with other authorities, to ensure the investigation is not undermined.
 This is particularly important where there are exhibits which another authority may want to take possession of, but which HSE requires in order to fulfil its statutory role.

-Work-related death Protocol must be followed and should be read in conjunction with the associated Work-related deaths Investigators Guide which provides helpful practical guidance on following the principles of liaison from the Protocol.
+Work-related death Protocol must be followed and should be read in conjunction with the associated Work-related Deaths Protocol: Practical Guide which provides helpful practical guidance on following the principles of liaison from the Protocol.

 14. Situations where it may be appropriate to acquire such information could include, for example, the need to obtain a suspect's contact details where only a mobile telephone number is available, or the need to obtain a forwarding address for a suspect or witness who has moved.
 Guidance on the types of information that can be obtained, and the procedure to be followed for seeking authorisation and making a request for communications data, can be found in the Legal and Enforcement section of the intranet.
 Acquisition of the information will only be justifiable if it is both necessary and a proportionate use of powers.